The Central Park Zoo is a popular tourist destination tucked inside the lush Central Park in New York City, New York.

 Spring and Summer are popular seasons to visit.

-Still, Fall and Winter can be an equally exciting time to explore the Central Park Zoo.
+Still, fall and winter can be equally exciting times to explore the Central Park Zoo.

 For one, the crowds are comparatively fewer.

-Sometimes it is an experience to watch animals adapting to their habitats when it snows.
+Sometimes, it is an experience to watch animals adapt to their habitats when it snows.

 Many animals are more active during the winter months, including the Snow Leopards, Grizzly Bears, Red Pandas, and Sea Lions.